murafba/Cryptography-Lecture/README.md

 # Cryptography-Lecture
 This repository contains the source code of the cryptography lecture at Sriwijaya University.
 Moreover, there are also cryptographic materials that I learn from various sources.

-  - First Lesson:
+  ### First Lesson:
       Creating the source code of Caesar Cipher with 256 ASCII key, shifting to 3 character
+      #### Algorithm:
+        -

 # Kuliah Kriptografi